-Compare this to blogging: the standard level of content has only gotten to a high level in the past few years, and there are still plenty of businesses producing ugly content without much value.
+Compare this to blogging: the standard level of content has only gotten to a high level in the last decade, and there are still some businesses producing ugly content without much value.

 There are two main types of high quality videos that you’ll come across and that you’ll probably want to produce yourself.

-Let me clarify what I mean by quality: I’m talking about how good the video looks.
+Let me clarify what we mean by quality: we’re talking about how good the video looks.

 High quality videos look professional: they have good lighting, aren’t blurry, and look like someone invested some time and effort in them.